zeroc-ice/ice-builder-gradle/README.md

 ## Gradle Tasks

-The Slice plug-in adds a task to your project, as shown below:
+The Ice Builder plugin adds a task to your project, as shown below:

 | Task name         | Type      | Description                             |
 | ----------------- | --------- | --------------------------------------- |
 | generateSliceTask | SliceTask | Generates Java source from Slice files. |

-The Slice plug-in adds the following dependency to tasks added by the Java
+The Ice Builder plugin adds the following dependency to tasks added by the Java
-plug-in:
+plugin:

 | Task name   | Depends On        |
 | ----------- | ----------------- |
 | compileJava | generateSliceTask |

-In addition, the Slice plug-in adds the following dependency to tasks added by the Android plug-in:
+In addition, the it adds the following dependency to tasks added by the Android plugin:

 | Task name | Depends On        |
 | --------- | ----------------- |